Welcome to the Instadapp docs!

 To get involved and to stay up to date with new updates and launches, please join the #dev room in the Instadapp’s community Discord server; our team, and members of the community, look forward to helping you.
 Your questions and feedback help us improve, so please don't hesitate to ask if you can't find what you are looking for here.
 Get connected:

 Instadapp is a middle ware protocol your DeFi Smart Account is a non-custodial smart contract wallet and interacts directly with the underlying protocols.
-The Smart Wallet itself is not vulnerabilities to attacks such as front running, oracle or flash loan related attacks however when interacting with the underlying protocols you assume the same risk as using these protocols directly as with any wallet.
+The Smart Wallet itself is not vulnerable to attacks such as front running, oracle or flash loan related attacks however when interacting with the underlying protocols you assume the same risk as using these protocols directly as with any wallet.

 Our team is excited about assisting you to build an application using Instadapp Developer Platform.
 Your questions and feedback help us make a better development environment for future developers.